+- 23.1.
 Age UK Norfolk accepts that the use of email and the internet is a valuable business tool.
-However, misuse of this facility can have anegative impact upon employee productivity and the reputation of the Organisation.

-Staff and volunteers should be aware that no e-mail sent or received using the organisation's systems, and no web session, can be considered totally private.
-All activity on the system, including deleted files, leaves an audit trail and may potentially berecovered.

-Age UK Norfolk currently uses automated systems to block and filter out unacceptable emails where possible.

-Where there is apparent excessive use of the internet for personalreasons, access to inappropriate websites or any other apparent breach of this policy, the organisation reserves the right to investigate further.
+However, misuse of this facility can have a negative impact upon employee productivity and the reputation of the Charity. - 23.2.
+Staff and volunteers should be aware that no e-mail sent or received using the Charity's systems, and no web session, can be considered totally private.
+All activity on the system, including deleted files, leaves an audit trail and may potentially be recovered. - 23.3.
+Age UK Norfolk currently uses automated systems to block and filter out unacceptable emails where possible. - 23.4.
+Where there is apparent excessive use of the internet for personal reasons, access to inappropriate websites or any other apparent breach of this policy, the Charity reserves the right to investigate further.
 This investigation may involve more detailed monitoring of the content of the internet use, including material identified as personal if this is appropriate in all the circumstances.
-The line manager and Onyx will carry out such investigation only with authorisation from the Chief Executive or a Trustee, who must be satisfied that the case for investigation has been made, and that the type of investigation being proposed is proportionate to the apparent breach of policy.
+The line manager and Onyx IT will carry out such investigation only with authorisation from the Chief Executive or a Trustee, who must be satisfied that the case for investigation has been made, and that the type of investigation being proposed is proportionate to the apparent breach of policy.

-Staff/volunteers will normally be informed that they are being investigated or monitored.
-In exceptional cases covert monitoring will be authorised where it is the only reasonable way of obtaining evidence of criminal activity or continuing gross misconduct, and it is necessary to avoid alerting the employee/volunteer.

-Emails and files held under an employee or volunteer's name on the organisation's IT systems may be accessed when an employee is away from the office if it is necessary for the business of the organisation.
-This action will only be taken by Onyx at the requestof the absent employee's line manager, and where the absence iseither unplanned or likely to be lengthy, or in an emergency.
+- 23.5.
+Staff / volunteers will normally be informed that they are being investigated or monitored.
+In exceptional cases covert monitoring will be authorised where it is the only reasonable way of obtaining evidence of criminal activity or continuing gross misconduct, and it is necessary to avoid alerting the employee/volunteer. - 23.6.
+Emails and files held under an employee or volunteer's name on the Charity's IT systems may be accessed when an employee is away from the office if it is necessary for the business of the Charity.
+This action will only be taken by Onyx IT at the request of the absent employee's line manager, and where the absence is either unplanned or likely to be lengthy, or in an emergency. - 23.7.
 When access is obtained for this purpose, care will be taken not to open or read any email or other file which is clearly personal.